4.9: Absences During Clerkships

 Students may attend recurring medical or dental appointments during core clerkships.
 Clerkship director/s, site director/s, and preceptor/s or patient care teams (depending on the service) must be notified in advance of these planned absences to coordinate time away from the clerkship.
 Clerkship students have a right to privacy when seeking care and need not disclose the specific type of healthcare that is being sought.
 A student’s decision to seek healthcare during a clerkship will be managed so as to have no impact on his or her performance evaluation.
 Any questions or concerns may be addressed to the Assistant Dean for Clerkship Education and/or the Assistant Director of Clerkship Education by email, phone, or in person.

-Students who are absent more than 2 days during a 3-week rotation or more than 3 days during a 6-week rotation for any reason will be required to make up missed time.
+Students who are absent more than two days during a four or six-week rotation or more than three days during an eight-week rotation for any reason will be required to make up missed time.

 Students who will miss more than 20% of the total duration of a clerkship – for any reason – will be asked to reschedule the clerkship.